apple/swift-argument-parser/Documentation/02 Arguments, Options, and Flags.md

 When creating commands, you can define three primary kinds of command-line inputs:

-- *Arguments* are values given by a user, and are read in order from first to last.
+- *Arguments* are values given by a user and are read in order from first to last.
 For example, this command is called with three file names as arguments:

   ```
   % example file1.swift file2.swift file3.swift